olivethree/carefullyprompt/README.md

 The library is organized according to the CARe framework (Oliveira, 2025), with a focus on the Articulate stage:

-### C: Collect (Gather Ideas & Strategic Evaluation)
+### C: Collect (Gather information/ideas & Plan your content)
-- **What it is:** Working with AI to gather and organize ideas, sources, and key points to lay a strong foundation for your writing.
+- **What it is:** Working with AI to efficiently gather and organize ideas and sources for your writing (e.g. finding sources through questions, brainstorming with AI)
-- **Your Role:** You guide the AI to find relevant content and structure it logically, carefully evaluating suggestions to ensure accuracy, relevance, and fairness.
+- **Your Role:** You guide the AI to select content and structure it, while evaluating accuracy and relevance.
+Treat AI output critically, your intent should steer it.

-### A: Articulate (Drafting & Generating Text + Critical Mid-Stage Evaluation)
+### A: Articulate (Drafting & Editing Text + Critical evaluation)
-- **What it is:** Using AI tools with specific prompts to help articulate your ideas, draft sentences or paragraphs, rephrase text, or get scaffolding for sections.
+- **What it is:** Using AI tools (chatbots, etc.) with specific prompts to help articulate your ideas, draft sentences or paragraphs, rephrase text, or get scaffolding for sections.
-- **Your Role:** You continuously evaluate every piece of text the AI generates for accuracy, tone, clarity, relevance, and immediate red flags.
-You begin the iterative refinement process based on this evaluation.
+- **Your Role:** You continuously **e**valuate every piece of text the AI generates for accuracy, tone, clarity, relevance, and immediate red flags (hallucinations).
+You start iteratively refining content based on critical evaluation.

-### R: Refine (Comprehensive Review, Verification & Final Polishing)
+### R: Refine (Comprehensive review, verification & final polishing)
-- **What it is:** The critical final phase where you ensure academic rigor, integrity, and the final quality of the writing.
-This involves rigorous verification, bias detection, ensuring integrity, maintaining your authorial voice, and final polishing.
+- **What it is:** A critical final phase where you enforce academic rigor, integrity, and the final quality of the writing.
+Involves: bias detection, verification of citations and potential plagiarism, **maintaining your authorial voice**, final polishing.
 - **Your Role:** You are in full control, making all final decisions.
 You rigorously verify AI claims against original sources.
 You actively shape the text to reflect your voice and analysis.
+AI can assist in polishing after your critical checks.

 ### e: evaluate strategically & ethically
-- **What it is:** This lowercase 'e' is a constant reminder that critical evaluation is a continuous, strategic, and ethical mindset applied throughout the entire process.
+- **What it is:** ○	This is a constant reminder that **critical evaluation is a continuous, strategic, and ethical mindset** applied throughout the entire process.
 - **Your Role:** You pause and evaluate strategically (Is this helping?
 What's next?) and ethically (Bias?
 Transparency?
-Integrity?) at every point you interact with AI output.
-You are the responsible author.
+Scientific integrity?) at every point you interact with AI output. **REMEMBER: You are the responsible author**.

 ## Ethical Tier System